An Optimal Algorithm for Finding Champions in Tournament Graphs: Introduction

-The rest of the article is structured as follows: Section \ref{bf:sec:related} discusses the related work, while Section \ref{bf:sec:problem_definition} defines the problem.
-Section \ref{bf:sec:complexity} provides a detailed analysis of the problem complexity and Section \ref{bf:sec:algorithm} presents an efficient algorithm to solve it.
-Moreover, Section \ref{bf:sec:generalizations} discusses two variants of that algorithm that solve two extensions of the original problem.
-Finally, Section \ref{bf:sec:experiments} presents a comprehensive analysis of proposed algorithms in a ranking scenario, and Section \ref{bf:sec:summary} concludes the work.
+The rest of the article is structured as follows: Section~\ref{bf:sec:related} discusses the related work while Section~\ref{bf:sec:complexity} provides a detailed analysis of the problem complexity, and Section~\ref{bf:sec:algorithm} presents an efficient algorithm to solve it.
+Moreover, Section~\ref{bf:sec:generalizations} discusses three variants of the algorithm that solve three extensions of the original problem.
+Finally, Section~\ref{bf:sec:experiments} presents a comprehensive analysis of proposed algorithms in a information retrieval (ad-hoc search) scenario, and Section~\ref{bf:sec:summary} concludes the work.

-\section{Related work}
+\section{Related Work}

 Tournament graphs are a well-known model that has been applied to several different areas such as sociology, psychology, statistics, and computer science.
-Examples of applications are round-robin tournaments, paired-comparison experiments, majority voting, communication networks, etc. \cite{DBLP:reference/choice/BrandtBH16,GS:reid2013tournaments,DBLP:journals/mss/Hudry09,GS:laslier1997tournament,GS:moon1968topics}.
+Examples of applications are round-robin tournaments, paired-comparison experiments, majority voting, communication networks, etc.~\cite{DBLP:reference/choice/BrandtBH16,GS:reid2013tournaments,DBLP:journals/mss/Hudry09,GS:laslier1997tournament,GS:moon1968topics}.
 In this area, we identify two different research lines.
 The first one aims at finding \emph{the tournament winner}, while the second one aims at \emph{ranking the list of candidates} using pairwise approaches.
 Given a ranking of candidates, we can easily define the champion as the top-$1$ element of a the global ranking, therefore the two tasks are related with each other.
 In this section, we describe the most important results concerning these two problems.